 Dominic Ongwen is the first International Criminal Court defendant to have admitted to participating in some of the crimes with which he was charged.

-Ongwen was the lowest-ranking of five members of the Lord’s Resistance Army for whom the International Criminal Court issued arrest warrants in 2005.
-Joseph Kony, the group’s leader and self-declared prophet, has also been charged, but his whereabouts are unknown.
-Three other people charged by the court have since died or are presumed to be dead.
+Ongwen was the lowest-ranking of five members, including Kony, of the LRA that the ICC issued arrest warrants for in 2005.
+His is the first Ugandan case to come to trial.
+Kony’s whereabouts remain unknown and the three other people charged by the court have since died or are presumed dead.

-Ongwen turned himself into U.S. Special Forces who were searching for Kony in the Central African Republic.
-They handed him over to the ICC.
-It is believed he was taken captive by his former leader after having fallen out of Kony’s good graces, then broke free and handed himself in, reasoning that he was safer in custody.
+He pleaded not guilty in 2016 after turning himself into U.S. Special Forces, which handed him over to the ICC.
+It is believed he was taken captive by his former leader after having fallen out of Kony’s good graces, then broke free and surrendered believing he was safer in custody.